Tsuihao/CarND-MPC-Project/README.md

 ![IMAGE ALT TEXT](./images/kinematicModel.PNG)

 To describe the kinematic state of the vehicle, we need x, y, v, and the yaw.
-Be aware that the yaw update formula has relation to the velocity (v) and the half-length of the vehicle Lf.
+Be aware that the yaw update formula has relation to the velocity (v) and the half-length of the vehicle (Lf).

 ![IMAGE ALT TEXT](./images/error.PNG)

-In addition, we use the cross track error (cte) and the (eψ) is the desired orientation subtracted from the current orientation to observe how well the vehicle behaves.
+In addition, we use the cross track error (cte) and the desired orientation subtracted from the current orientation (eψ) as reference to observe how well the vehicle behaves.

 ### Hyperparameter

-In this project, two important hyperparameters to tune is the number of timestemps (N) and the time elapses between  actuations (dt).
-Their multiple result **Tau** will give the period of time that the output can **foresee**.
+In this project, two important hyperparameters need to be tuned are the number of timestemps (N) and the time elapses between actuations (dt).
+Their multiple result **Tau** gives the period of time that the vehicle can **foresee**.

 In the naive perspective, we would like to have **Tau** as large as possible, which means that we can predict a sufficient period.
-However, consider the driving environment is dynamic and involve with other objects, the value of **Tau** should be within reasonable range.
+However, consider the dynamic driving environment and other objects, the value of **Tau** should be within a reasonable range.

-Besides, from the perspective of algorithm complexity, N will affect the size of the array.
-The bigger the size of the array is, the longer time our optimal solution need to take.
+Besides, from the perspective of algorithm complexity, N affects the size of the array.
+The bigger the size of the array is, the longer time it will take for our solver to find out the optimial solution.

 ### Waypoints